Optum/giraffle/docs/basic_example.md

 # Basic Example
 I like using this with plugin in conjunction with the [Properties][1] plugin.
 This allows you to use and configure different environments.
-When using the properties plugin always add an entry to my `.gitignore` for `gradle-local.properties`.
+When using the properties plugin always add an entry to your `.gitignore` for `gradle-local.properties`.
 This way you won't commit credentials to your code repository.